DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Experiments

 \subsubsection{predRMS}

-the root-mean-square (RMS) error of the most probable predicted mode is calculated for a number of timesteps, over the set of instances of the dataset ($1\le n\le N$) as shown in \eqref{eqn_predrms}, where $\mu_i$ is the predicted position for the most probable mode $i=\underset{m}{\arg \max}(W_m)$ as used in~\cite{deo2018convolutional, tang2019multiple, antonello2022flash}:
+the RMS error of the most probable predicted mode is calculated for a number of timesteps, over the instances of the dataset $N$ as shown in \eqref{eqn_predrms}, where $\mu_i$ is the predicted position for the most probable mode $i=\underset{m}{\arg \max}(W_m)$ as used in~\cite{deo2018convolutional, tang2019multiple, antonello2022flash}:

-Previously reported methods have used different numbers of modes, including different numbers of modes on different instances of a dataset.
-Experiments reported here use a fixed number of modes, with the same number specified for minADE/minFDE evaluations.
-The number of modes used is not an inherent property of the evaluation measure.